estuary/docs/example-market.rst

       }
     }

-We've broken out the ``priceStats`` schema for re-use within the ``securityStats`` schema.
+We've broken out the ``priceStats`` schema for reuse within the ``securityStats`` schema.
-``priceStats`` reduces the minimum and maximum price, as well as it's weighted average (where the average numerator and denominator are reduced individually).

-``securityStats`` then bundles a number of statistics of interest, along with the security, exchange, and date.
-To set things in motion, we now need to declare a derived collection:
+``securityStats`` then models our statistics of interest as ``priceStats``, along with the security, exchange, and date.
+To put it all together, we now need to declare a derived collection:

 .. code-block:: yaml